jason-lieb/jason-lieb/README.md

 # Hi, I'm Jason! 👋

-I'm a software engineer in Atlanta, GA with an engineering degree and full stack bootcamp certification from Georgia Tech.
+I'm a software engineer in Atlanta, GA with an engineering degree and full stack bootcamp certificate from Georgia Tech.

 ## 💻 Technologies